Muzikie/service/docs/prerequisites_development_debian.md

-# Lisk Service Development Dependencies for Debian
+# Klayr Service Development Dependencies for Debian

 Note that those requirements are needed only if you want to build the project from sources, without support for Docker.
 This is useful if you are going to develop the project for your own blockchain or you cannot run Docker on your target machine.
-In other scenarios such as running a stable version of Lisk Service against the mainnet network, it is highly recommended to follow [the Docker-based instruction](./prerequisites_docker_macos.md).
+In other scenarios such as running a stable version of Klayr Service against the mainnet network, it is highly recommended to follow [the Docker-based instruction](./prerequisites_docker_macos.md).

 ## Prerequisites

-These programs and resources are required to install and run Lisk Service.
+These programs and resources are required to install and run Klayr Service.

 ### APT